 Tom practices as a commercial litigator.
 He regularly advises Fortune 500 companies on such high-stakes issues as properly creating and preserving the attorney-client privilege and work product protections when conducting corporate investigations, when hiring outside consultants, when dealing with the government, and during other daily and extraordinary situations.
 He also advises in-house counsel on ethics issues, including conflict of interest, confidentiality, and dealing with corporate wrongdoing.

-Tom was selected as the 2013 metro-Washington, DC “Lawyer of the Year” for “Bet the Company Litigation” by The Best Lawyers in America (Woodward/White, Inc.).
+Tom was selected as the 2013 and the 2020 metro-Washington, DC “Lawyer of the Year” for “Bet the Company Litigation” by The Best Lawyers in America (Woodward/White, Inc.).
 In 2018, Virginia Lawyers Weekly selected Tom for inclusion in the inaugural Virginia Lawyers Hall of Fame.

 In 2013, the Virginia Law Foundation published the latest version of Tom's book on the attorney-client privilege and the work product doctrine – a two-volume 1,500 page book discussing those topics on a national level (all profits go to the Foundation.)

 Tom has made available a 300 page summary of the book, which you can access here.
 Tom has also made available case summaries that he has prepared since the book's publication at the McGuireWoods Attorney-Client Privilege/Work Product Case Summary Database.